mikra01/nimodpi/README.md

 this demo executes some DDL and performs a cleanup.

 ### Todo
-direct bindings almost completed except SODA; the nimish abstraction layer (db_oracle) is functional but more examples needed. next steps would be provide documented examples and cleanup of some quirks.
+direct bindings almost completed except SODA/BLOB/VARRAY; the nimish abstraction layer (db_oracle) is functional but more examples needed. next steps would be provide documented examples.

 Comments, bug reports and PR´s appreciated.